 Permits and Exploration Agreement

 On November 12, 2013, the Company entered into an Exploration Agreement with Sandy Lake First Nation ("SLFN") with respect to the Company's exploration of the Weebigee Project.
 The Exploration Agreement was renewed for a two (2) year period on the same terms commencing on November 12, 2014 and again on November 12, 2016.
-In consideration, the Company issued a total of 1,500,000 shares to SLFN.
-The Agreement is a milestone in the relationship between the Goldeye and Sandy Lake First Nation.
+Treasury Metals entered into a one-year Exploration Agreement in November 2018.
+In consideration, the Company has issued shares to SLFN.
 Sandy Lake First Nation will be an important source of personnel, infrastructure and services for the Weebigee Project during the early exploration phase, and as the project advances.

 On May 7, 2013 Goldeye received an exploration permit from Ontario's Ministry of Northern Development and Mines ("MNDM").
 The permit was valid through May 6, 2016.
 On August 10, 2016, MNDM issued a new permit valid through August 9, 2019.
 The permit can be renewed for an additional three-year period.